haskell-works/blog/drafts/2018-08-08-draft-creating-rank-select-bit-string-for-csv.md

 parallel computers that can process several pieces of information at a time.

+We will be using this technique to parse out text 8-bytes at a time.

 Before we start we will need the following operations:

 ```haskell